Balmukund151/EVA4/Assignment-5/Readme.md

 	Gap between train accuracy(100%) and test accuracy(99.57%) is 0.42 which can be reduced with regularization.
 	Target for next step is to 1st make model light weight and also also GAP.

-2. reduce params to make model lightweight
+2. Target:- reduce params to make model lightweight

 	Result:-
 	Params=7832